XinaBoxSamples/LoRa-Excel-Data-Streamer/README.md

 #### Start up Excel
 - Open Excel and activate Data Streamer, see more here: https://support.office.com/en-us/article/what-is-data-streamer-1d52ffce-261c-4d7b-8017-89e8ee2b806f
 - Click on "Data Streamer" in the menu
-- Click "Connect to a device" and click on the serial port for the IP01.
+- Click "Connect aevice" and click on the serial port for the IP01.
 Excel will now build sheets for you to play with.
 - Click "Start Streaming" and slowly the table should be filled with that.
 - But it is really much easier to watch the video....